particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 - `disable` set to `true`: Charging is disabled
 - `disable` set to `false`: Charging is enabled (default)

-This setting is not saved to flash, you should set it in your application whenever you believe charging should be manually diasbled.
+This setting is not saved to flash, you should set it in your application whenever you believe charging should be manually disabled.

 ### disableCharging (get) - EdgeConfiguration